bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 sudo docker run -v /tmp/:/data -v /home/ubuntu/application.properties:/icgc/icgc-storage-client/conf/application.properties --privileged icgc/icgc-storage-client bin/icgc-storage-client --profile collab download --object-id 6329334b-dcd5-53c8-98fd-9812ac386d30 --output-dir /data
 ```

-It takes around 16 min for a 120 GB file to be downloaded using a VM with 8 cores and 56 GB of RAM, and another five or so minutes for the automated checksum to verify its integrity.
+It takes around 30 min for a 120 GB file to be downloaded using a VM with 8 cores and 56 GB of RAM, including the time needed by the storage client to perform an automated checksum to verify downloaded data integrity.

 The download speed depends on the disk IO which is shared with other VMs running on the same physical server, as well as other shared resources (network, storage cluster).